 The 1541 Floppy Drive did not have a sector hole sensor and so was 'soft sectored'.
-This meant that it was easy for users to cut out a small, square hole on the other edge of a floppy disc to allow both sides to be used.
-Many cheap, third party 'disc double-siders' (basically a square hold punch that aligned with the disc edge) were released for doing just this.
+This means it was easy for users to cut out a small, square notch on the other edge of a floppy disc to allow both sides to be used.
+Many cheap, third party 'disc double-siders' (basically a square hole punch that aligned with the disc edge) were released for doing just this.

-The drive was noisy, slow and with its internal power supply ran hot but is sure beat waited for tapes to load.
+The drive is noisy, slow and with its internal power supply ran hot.
+That said, it sure beat waited for tapes to load.